MESH-Model/MESH-Scripts/Pre-Processing/Driving_data/ForcingDatasetsForMESHScripts/RDRS_V2/ReadMe.md

 # Purpose
 This shell script is written by Mohamed Elshmay in order to extract MESH input forcing variables required for the MESH model.
 It has four major steps as the following:

 1. Merge climate forcing variables over time period.
-If forcing varibales have already been merged, skip this step and comment line 21.
+If forcing variables have already been merged, skip this step and comment line 21.
 2. Separates each variable in a file (excluding wind direction – required optionally for MMESH only – adjust the script if that’s needed)
 3. Adjust Units and attributes (e.g., pressure from mb to Pa)
 4. Clip and interpolate for a desired basin of study.